 I’d seen a few ideas for a homemade space heater floating around Pinterest and Facebook.
-I’d heard mixed reports from various people and I wanted to find out if they actually worked.
+But, I heard mixed reviews from various people, and I wanted to find out if they actually worked.

-Now don’t get too crazy excited – this little homemade space heater isn’t going to heat your whole house or even your whole master bedroom.
-But it will bring the temperature up a few degrees in a small room – which would be awesome in a winter power outage.
+Now don’t get too crazy excited – this little homemade space heater isn’t going to heat your whole house or even your entire master bedroom.
+But it will increase the temperature a few degrees in a small room – which would be awesome during a winter power outage.

-The main idea came from this youtube video though I found it heated things up faster if I used the cake pan with the pot tilted.
+The idea came from a youtube video, although I discovered that method warmed the area up faster if I used a cake pan with the pot tilted.

 How to make a Homemade Space Heater: